Guide to Advanced Surgery for Women's Health

-The highly skilled and well trained gynecological surgeons at Marina Del Rey Hospital evaluate patients with endometriosis and provide an individualized treatment plan for each person.
+The highly skilled and well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with endometriosis and provide an individualized treatment plan for each person.

 Endometriosis can cause severe pain especially during the menstrual cycle, and also, be a reason for infertility in women.